General Assembly

 Carol Stonham MBE, RN, MSc, QN.
 PCRS Policy Lead

-Following 26 years working in general practice Carol now works at Gloucestershire ICB on the Respiratory Clinical Programme Group and is the CYP Asthma Clinical Lead.
-Carol has also been appointed as a co-clinical lead of the NHSE South West Respiratory Network.
+Following 26 years nursing in general practice Carol now works at Gloucestershire ICB Respiratory Clinical Programme Group and is CYP Asthma Clinical Lead.
+Carol is also a co-clinical lead of the NHSE Southwest Respiratory Network.

-Carol is the past Executive Chair of PCRS – the first non-doctor and first female to take the chair.
-She is current policy lead for PCRS.
+Carol is past Executive Chair of PCRS – the first non-doctor and first female to take the chair.
+She is current a trustee of the charity.
+She is vice chair of the Lung Health Task Force and also co-chairs the Taskforce early and accurate diagnosis group.

 Advisor